Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-8th-level.md

 **Prerequisites:** Warrior Group or [Shield Master](feat-4th-level.md#shield-masterhb) feat

-After fine tuning your equipment, you can do things others can’t with shields.
+After fine tuning your equipment, you can do things others can't with shields.

 - **Sunder**